pluja/awesome-privacy/README.md

 #### Other OS:

+- [AtlasOS](https://atlasos.net/) - An open-source modification of Windows 10, designed to optimize performance, and latency.
+Atlas removes all types of tracking embedded within Windows and implements numerous group policies to minimize data collection.
 - [ReactOS](https://reactos.org/) - ReactOS is an operating system able to run Windows software, Windows drivers that looks-like Windows and is free and open source.
 - [RedoxOS](https://www.redox-os.org/) - A WIP project aiming to provide a Unix-like Operating System written in Rust.